The third-largest city in Germany and the capital of Bavaria, Munich, boasts a lot of renaissance-style churches, as well as contemporary art museums.

 Truth be told, the weather is quite lovely.
 However, it might not be a good time for a walk during the winter’s peak when everything is covered with snow.

-Make sure you bring a lot of cash money with yourself.
-To be honest, there are a lot of restaurants and bars, especially beer gardens that don’t accept credit cards.
+Make sure you bring a lot of cash money with you.
+To be honest, there are a lot of restaurants and bars, especially beer gardens that don’t accept credit cards, and this will make it easier to get a discount on your purchase.

 Sunday is a respected day for rest in Munich.
 People here are very religious.
 Keep in mind that most shops and restaurants won’t be open on Sunday.